 Service Community How will we measure our performance Target Target Target Target Outcomes 21/22 22/23 23/24 24/41 Reported instances of non- compliances and dog Strong Community Percent of reported instances of non-compliances and dog nuisances will be responded to.
 100% 100% 100% 100% nuisances will be responded to.
 An after-hours emergency response will be continuously provided.
-Achieve Achieve Achieve Achieve • is to reports of non-compliances with bylaws, such as at animals are looked after and are not menacing or a r and dog nuisa ances.
-Whe Registration and classification of all known dogs within the District.
-Strong Community Percent of known dogs that will be registered or accounted for annually by 31 October.
-100% 100% 100% 100%
+Achieve Achieve Achieve Achieve What does this tell me?

+This measure will tell us how effective our response is to reports of non-compliances with bylaws, such as Council's Dog Control Bylaw, and dog nuisances.
+When responding to these reports, our aim is to ensure that animals are looked after and are not menacing or a nuisance to the public.

+Registration and Strong Community Percent of known dogs that will be registered or 100% 100% 100% 100% classification of all known accounted for annually by 31 October.